percona/proxysql-admin-tool-doc/docs/install-v2.md

 ## Run Docker

+To run the Percona build of ProxySQL in Docker, do the following:

-To run ProxySQL2 in Docker, download the latest image at [percona/proxysql2](https://hub.docker.com/r/percona/proxysql2).
+* ProxySQL2 in Docker, download the latest image at [percona/proxysql2](https://hub.docker.com/r/percona/proxysql2).

+* ProxySQL3 in Docker, download the latest image at [percona/proxysql3](https://hub.docker.com/r/percona/proxysql3).

 ## MySQL 8.4 and Percona Server for MySQL 8.4 considerations